NasKar2/freenas-iocage-sepapps/README.md

 ./sonarrinstall.sh
 ```

-Other apps can be installed with AppNameinstall.sh
+Other apps can be installed with ./AppNameinstall.sh

 ## After install